Frequently Asked Questions About Christianity, Answered Honestly!

 I must say with all due respect, this 70 AD doctrine is convoluted on many different levels, because there was never any Biblical foundation for making a prophecy of a new age established in 70 AD in the first place.
 Reformed or Biblical Theology must be established on Biblical foundations, not on inconsistent and contradictory suppositions, or upon the spurious writings of the non Christian Josephus, or upon theory that is solely based upon speculation.
 Of necessity these theologians would have to place another age between the cross and the end of the world in order for this theory to be true.
 In effect, splitting the New Testament period into diverse ages.
 That would be the New Testament age after the cross but before 70 AD that was clearly established by Christ's work, then and another new age that came after 70 AD, and then a third age where eternal life is instituted.
 Because their position on 70 AD is untenable without it, and yet it is also quite unbiblical with it.

 But the question remains, what is Matthew chapter 24 really saying?
-When we look at the context circumspectly, we see that the overview is that God is not only warning the disciples about prophets, persecutions and false Christs, but the churches throughout time as well.
-The Bible isn't written just for those to whom any epistle or letter is addressed.
-It is for the universal church to consider.
-The book of Thessalonians is addressed to the Thessalonians, but it was written to the Universal church throughout time.
-The Book of Romans is written to the Romans, but is for all the church throughout time.
+When we look at the context circumspectly, we see that the overview is that God is not only warning the disciples about prophets, persecutions and false Christs, but the unfaithfulness of churches throughout time as well.
+The Bible isn't written only for those to whom any epistle or letter is addressed.
+The words are for, and apply to the universal church to consider wisely as well.
+The book of Thessalonians is addressed to the Thessalonians, but it was written to the universal church throughout time.
+The Book of Romans is written to the Romans, but is for the church throughout time.
 When Christ told the disciples to do this in remembrance of Him (Communion), He was not merely giving them a commandment, but instituting this practice for the whole church throughout time.
-This is just basic sound hermeneutics essential for correct understanding and sound exegesis.
+This is just basic sound hermeneutics that are essential for correct understanding and sound exegesis.
 Likewise, when Christ said, this generation shall not pass till all these things be fulfilled, He was talking to all of the church throughout time.
-He was talking about the [genea] or family of evil, as the very context illustrates.
-And true to His Word, that evil [genea] has not passed.
-We will always have wickedness, rebellion and false prophets.
+He was talking about the [genea] or family of evil, as the very context of wickedness illustrates.
+Moreover, true to His word, that same evil [genea] or family has not passed away.
+The children of Satan is as present today as they ever were.
+We will always have this wickedness, rebellion and false prophets on this earth.
 We will always have wars, tribulations and abominations, because we will have the generation of evil on this earth until all is fulfilled.
 Selah.

-Let's review the context of Matthew 24 for our answer of how to understand that generation should not pass.
-Jesus is warning the disciples (and all of us) about the coming wickedness (and particularly, those who call themselves of Christ), and how they will thrive as wolves in sheep's clothing, as false prophets, as false Christ's, with all the signs and deception.
-He speaks of a deception so clever that it would deceive even the elect (chosen) if that were possible.
+Let's review the context of Matthew chapter 24 for our answer of how to understand that generation that should not pass.
+For starters, Christ is warning the disciples (and all of us) about the enemies of Christ (and particularly, those who call themselves of Christ), and how they will thrive deceitfully as wolves in sheep's clothing, as false prophets, as false Christ's, with all lying signs and machinations.
+He speaks of such deception that is so clever and convincig that it would deceive even the elect (chosen) if that were possible.
 He tells the Apostles (and us) to watch, for these are the signs that will alert us of His soon second coming.
-Supporting this He says, this generation shall not pass until all these things be fulfilled.
+Supporting this unrighteousness He says, this generation shall not pass until all these things be fulfilled.
 Note carefully that He doesn't say some things might be fulfilled, but that all these things must first be fulfilled.
-In other words, the false prophets, nation against nation, famines, pestilence and earthquakes in divers places.
-Things like these people delivering Christ's servants up to be afflicted and killed and hated of all nations for Christ's sake.
-Things like the abomination of desolation and the gospel having been preached to the entire world for a witness.
-The great tribulation, the sun being darkened and the moon not giving light.
-Things like the stars falling from heaven, the powers of heaven being shaken, and the Son of man coming on the clouds of Glory, etc., etc. All this must be fulfilled before that generation will pass.
-The only generation that shall not pass until all these things are fulfilled is the Generation of Vipers who are the family of evil.
-A physical seed or generation will pass and indeed has passed, and we still have all these things.
+In other words, the false prophets, nation against nation, famines, pestilence and earthquakes in divers places, false Christs, etc. Things like these people delivering Christ's servants up to be afflicted and killed and hated of all nations for Christ's sake.
+Were the Jews hated of all nations for Christ's sake in ad 70?
+Things like the gospel having been preached to the entire world for a witness, the great tribulation in the world, the sun being darkened and the moon not giving light.
+Things like the stars falling from heaven, and the Son of man coming on the clouds of Glory.
+All this must be fulfilled before this generation will pass.
+The only generation that shall not pass until all these things are fulfilled is the generation of Vipers who are the family of evil.
+A physical seed or generation will pass away and indeed has passed, and we still have all these things.
 But the generation of evil is the generation that has not passed.
-Like the word seed is used in the Bible, the word generation is used to describe a lineage or family.
+Like the word seed is used in the Bible, the word generation is used in Scripture to describe a lineage or a family.
 For example, consider Godís promises to Abraham and his descendants as declared in the book of Genesis:

-This is a prophesy of the Seed (Christ - Galatians 3:16) instituting a covenant family, the generation of the everlasting possession that can only be fulfilled in Him.
-This family of God, these sons of God, these children of God, are a generation in the Seed, which is Christ.
-Believers are the generation of the Seed because they are in Christ (thee Seed), a family of God.
+This is a prophesy of the Seed (Christ - Galatians 3:16) instituting a covenant generation or family.
+The only generation of the everlasting possession, and which can only be fulfilled in Him.
+This family of God, these sons of God, these children of God, are the generation of the Seed, which is Christ.
+Believers are the generation of the Seed because they are in Christ, a family of God.

 - "And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.